Want to get strong like these LEGO lifters but don’t how to start?

 Although there are “adjustable kettlebells,” you’ll most likely be working with a single kettlebell, and then adjusting your movements for “progressive overload” (making the workout slightly more difficult each time).

-If you are a member at a gym, they’ll probably have multiple kettlebells that you can use to level up.
+If you are a member of a gym, they’ll probably have multiple kettlebells that you can use to level up.

 #4) BARBELL TRAINING